michaelsippel/giecs/docs/source/tutorial/brainfuck.rst

 Now we need to represent the state of the VM.
 The neccesary values are members of *brainfuck::VM*: Tape and Program pointers have templated types and are expected to behave as iterators on a container (e.g. std::array).
+It contains a struct which defines *Instructions*.
+When the *Operator* (defined later) wants to execute an instruction, the method *fetch* is called, which updates the VM-State (in this case load the register) and returns the Opcode to be executed.
+Note that *Data* is the type for the VM-State.
+The last thing to do is to get the *Instructions*.
+This is done by *CodeAccessor*.

 .. doxygenclass:: brainfuck::VM
    :members:

-It contains a struct which defines *Instructions*:

-.. doxygenstruct:: brainfuck::VM::Instruction
    :undoc-members:

-When the *Operator* (defined later) wants to execute an instruction, the method *fetch* is called, which updates the VM-State (in this case load the register) and returns the Opcode to be executed.
-Note that *Data* is the type for the VM-State.

 .. code-block:: c++